siserin/blind9/doc/arm/advanced.rst

 trust.
 Keys configured with the keyword ``static-key`` are loaded directly into the table of trust anchors, and can only be changed by altering the configuration.
-Keys configured with ``initial-key`` are used to initialize RFC 5011 trust anchor maintenance, and will be kept up to date automatically after the first time ``named`` runs.
+Keys configured with ``initial-key`` are used to initialize :rfc:`5011` trust anchor maintenance, and will be kept up to date automatically after the first time ``named`` runs.

 ``dnssec-keys`` is described in more detail later in this document.